kriogenia/empathy-academy-search-path-module/doc/Week4.md

 ##2021-03-17
 I had to change the majority of my tests.
 It was kinda tedious, but no difficult.
 I still have a lot more tests to do, they can wait tho.
-First I will extract a SearchResult builder.
+First I extracted a SearchResult builder and refactored the methods as the same time I added the aggregations.
+It's not a good test as I was unable to mock a class, I'll leave it for later.